null

 75º to 90º

 The color is coded in blue in this range, and there is no intensity.
-Instead, a diamond corresponds to the light blocked by the viewer’s body, also known as contrast.
-Diamonds of excellent cut quality usually feature moderate contrast that shows in a symmetrical pattern.
+Instead, a diamond corresponds to the light blocked by the viewer’s body, also known as a contrast.
+Diamonds of excellent cut quality usually feature moderate contrast in a symmetrical pattern.
 The symmetrical pattern boosts the stone’s overall light reflection.

 Black/White

 As you may expect, diamonds in this angular range correspond only to areas that do not reflect light.
-The light emitted from such areas is known as “leaking light” because it is absorbed instead of being reflected on the viewer’s eyes.
-Depending on the kind of background, the light can either be black or white.
+The light emitted from such areas is known as “leaking light” because it is absorbed instead of reflected on the viewer’s eyes.
+Depending on the background, the light can be black or white.
 High diamond cut qualities tend to show minimal patterns of black or white around the bezel edge.
 In some cases, they may show no areas of light.

 What affects the color variations under the above angular ranges?

 Though commonly used for round brilliant cuts, any cut can be analyzed using the ASET concept.
 Thanks to these analyses, the final grading report of the diamond can be detailed and unique.
-So far, the AGSL has only developed ASET grades for four cuts, namely, Round, Emerald, Princess, and Oval.
+So far, the AGSL has only developed ASET grades for four cuts: Round, EmeraldPrincess, and Oval.
 The cushion cut has only been partially analyzed.

 Versions of the ASET Device